 What are some of the activities members participate in during the academic year?

-Trick or Treat on the Rocks (a Halloween event for young children) Constitution Day, Satellite Seminars on the Honors Study Topic, Relay for Life, Book Drives, Food Drives
+Trick or Treat on the Rocks (a Halloween event for young children) Constitution Day, a research/service project based on the Honors Study Topic, a College Project to support the goals of the college, Relay for Life, Book Drives, Food Drives